atillacantay/lumen/README.md

-# 🌙 Lumen - Anonymous Venting Platform
+# 🌙 Dert Ortağım - Anonymous Venting Platform

 A mobile application where people can anonymously share their troubles and support each other through difficult times.